PhinCo/phin-license-scanner/README.md

 TODO

 multi-folder:
-    enable to aggregate results in to another file uniquify on dependency/version/license
+* enable to aggregate results in to another file
+* uniquify on dependency/version/license
-    warn for certain licenses ("GPL","UNknown") using regex settings file in each project with local settings (production/dev/excludes)
+* warn for certain licenses ("GPL","Unknown") using regex
+* settings file in each project with local settings (production/dev/excludes)